iagodahlem/tiempo/README.md

 Under the [src/pomodoro/containers](src/pomodoro/containers) folder exists the controls for keyboard and mouse input as well as the header, footer, and other sections of the app.

-The cypress folder contains tests and supporting documents for tests.
+The [cypress folder](cypress) contains tests and supporting documents for tests.

-This code is written using the Redux library and documentation and support can be found [here](https://redux.js.org).
+This code is written using the Redux library and documentation and support can be found [on the official Redux support page](https://redux.js.org).

 ## Contributing